chandankushwahaa/devOps/sybaseASE.md

 ## **1. Overview**
 - **Sybase**: A software company founded in 1984, known for its relational database management system (RDBMS), Sybase Adaptive Server Enterprise (ASE), and other data management tools.
 Acquired by SAP in 2010, Sybase now primarily refers to its database and middleware products under SAP's umbrella.
 -   **Sybase ASE**: A traditional RDBMS optimized for high-performance transactional workloads, competing with Oracle Database and Microsoft SQL Server.
 It uses a client-server architecture and supports SQL.
-- **Sybase ASE** is a client-server RDBMS designed for scalability, high performance, and reliability.
-It supports structured query language (SQL) for data manipulation and management, with additional features like stored procedures, triggers, and advanced transaction control.
-It competes with databases like Oracle, Microsoft SQL Server, and IBM DB2.

 -   **Sybase ASE** is known for low-latency transaction processing, often used in financial systems (e.g., trading platforms).

 ### Key Features: